 Next steps

-And if you want some more info about how to become a nutritionist, reach out to our university advisers.
+Want more info about how to become a nutritionist?
+Reach out to our university advisers.
 They’re more than happy to answer any questions and chat through your options.